 Simply setting up is so much easier with a multi-currency account, because you don’t have to continuously be applying for new accounts with new banks in new jurisdictions.
 A multi-currency account involves one application and unlocks multiple currencies.

-When you have multiple accounts you use for your business and multiple transaction records downloaded from different interfaces, monthly accounting becomes more complicated.
-You simply have more tabs to open, more records to look at and cross-check with your various invoices and documents.
+Monthly accounting becomes more complicated when you have multiple accounts you use for your business and multiple transaction records downloaded from different interfaces.
+You simply have more tabs to open, more records to look at, and cross-check with your various invoices and documents.
 It can feel like the information you need is spread out all over the place.

 Having a multi-currency account, however, brings all your funds under one dashboard, showing you an overview of the amounts you currently have.
 There’s only one login screen, and all your records can be found in one place.

-What’s more, if everything is in one account, transferring funds from one currency to the next is much simpler, because you don’t have to go through the SWIFT network.
+What’s more, if everything is in one account, transferring funds from one currency to the next is simpler because you don’t have to go through the SWIFT network.